coolari7/Notes2.0/express-typescript-starter/README.md

 <a name="wanago">2.</a> The [typescript-express](https://wanago.io/courses/typescript-express-tutorial/) series on the website [wanago.io](https://wanago.io/) was hugely helpful.
 <a name="robertcooper">3.</a> Robert Cooper's [article](https://www.robertcooper.me/using-eslint-and-prettier-in-a-typescript-project) was instrumental in setting up ESLint with Prettier.
 <a name="prettier">4.</a> [This short article](https://prettier.io/docs/en/comparison.html) explains the difference between the operations of Prettier and a traditional linter such as ESLint.
 <a name="mongoose">5.</a> When using mongoose and typescript, the database fields are duplicated between an interface and a schema.
 [This article](https://hackernoon.com/how-to-link-mongoose-and-typescript-for-a-single-source-of-truth-94o3uqc) gives a method to keep them in sync.
+<a>6.</a> The ``loadClass()`` function implements the ``IUser`` interface and initializes it's properties using the [non-null assertion operator](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html#non-null-assertion-operator).